lucasjoliveau/doc/en/developer/reference/frontend/javascript_modules.md

 Note the comment in the first line: it describes that this file should be converted.
 Any file without this comment will be kept as-is (which will most likely be an error).
-This file will then be translated into an Odoo module that look like this:
+This file will then be translated into an Konvergo ERP module that look like this: